Intermeccanica: Intermeccanica history, 1959 to date

 A Corvair-based all steel prototype called the Phoenix was built for racing driver John Fitch.

-During 1967–1969, eleven Murena sports wagons with Ford 429 Hi-Performance engines were built.
-These luxury packages (four leather seats, bars with cut glass, deep pile carpets and aircraft switches) were built, again as running cars, for an importer in New York.
-At the 1969 April New York Automobile Show, Intermeccanica had cars on three different stands.
+During 1965-66 it is believed just two stretched Ford Mustang sports wagons in Highland Green and Signal Red with Ford 429 Hi-Performance engines were built to showcase to FORD what a family wagon could look like as a production vehicle, These luxury packages (four leather seats, bars with cut glass, deep pile carpets and aircraft switches) were constructed again as running cars for an importer in New York.
+Although FORD declined to take these prototypes onto production the originals exist to this day as fully restored and running show cars looking exactly as they would have back in their day, At the 1969 April New York Automobile Show Intermeccanica had cars on three different stands.
 For the 1969 Turin Automobile Show, a modified Italia, which conformed to Italian requirements, and added a few features such as a rear movable airfoil, was built.
 It was called the Italia IMX but remained a prototype.

 During 1969–1970, Italias started to sell in Europe, especially in Germany through the newly appointed distributor, Erich Bitter.
 In 1970 the Centaur, a one-off two-door sedan based on a Corvette, was built for a doctor from the Mid-West.
 Also, Opel, a GM subsidiary in Germany, contacted Intermeccanica and a whole new project of a car, using the Opel mechanicals, the Chevrolet 350 engine, hydramatic transmission, DeDion rear end, disc brakes (parts used in the Opel Diplomat) was developed by Intermeccanica.
 The new car was the Indra, purely designed by Franco Scaglione.
 The Indra was presented at the Geneva Automobile Show and was Intermeccanica's most successful car.

 Between 1971 and 1974, 125 Indras in three variants, convertible, notchback coupe, and fastback coupe were developed and built.
 In 1973 the Indra was presented at the New York Automobile Show, again with many orders taken and distributorship for the U.S. set up.
 At this stage, GM changed policy and stopped supplying both the Chevrolet engines and the Opel parts, as well as advising their Opel dealers in Germany that they were no longer to sell the Indras, with disastrous results for Intermeccanica.
 Distributor Erich Bitter developed a very similar replacement, the Bitter CD, built by Baur.

 During 1974–1975, a series of replica SS Jaguars were assembled by Intermeccanica for a U.S. customer.
 These were fiberglass replicas, called Squires.